maths/moodle-qtype_stack/doc/en/Authoring/Future_proof.md

 It is perfectly acceptable to place the PRT-feedback markker in the question text and it is recommended when dealing with questions with multiple PRTs and inputs.
 Try to place the feedback near to the things it applies to e.g. feedback for part A at the end of part A before part B starts.

+### CAS Code & input and PRT naming

+Abacus materials should aim to use English names for the CAS variables, inputs and PRTs to ease debugging by other members.
+Realistically, when generating new localisations for an existing question the variables should be renamed at the same time unless they are already in English.

+If a variable name could cause confusion you should describe the variable in inline comments.
+You should use verbose internal variable names but not too verbose, try to aim for less than 10 characters.
+PascalCase/camelCase is the recommended way of dealing with multi word verbose names.